expo/expo/docs/pages/versions/v36.0.0/sdk/video.md

 A `Promise` that is fulfilled with the `PlaybackStatus` of the video once the fullscreen player has finished dismissing, or rejects if there was an error, or if this was called on an Android device.

-The rest of the API on the `Video` component ref is the same as the API for `Audio.Sound`-- see the [AV documentation](../av/) for further information:
+The rest of the API on the `Video` component ref is almost the same as the API for `Audio.Sound`.
+The only exception is the `setOnPlaybackStatusUpdate(onPlaybackStatusUpdate)` method, which is not available for `videoRef` -- see the [AV documentation](../av/) for further information:

 - `videoRef.loadAsync(source, initialStatus = {}, downloadFirst = true)`

 - `videoRef.unloadAsync()`

 - `videoRef.getStatusAsync()`

-- `videoRef.setOnPlaybackStatusUpdate(onPlaybackStatusUpdate)`

 - `videoRef.setStatusAsync(statusToSet)`